maginatics/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

 .. variable:: wsrep_recover

-   :cli: No
+   :cli: Yes
-   :conf: Yes
+   :conf: No
    :scope: Global
    :dyn: No
    :default: OFF
-   :location: mysqld_safe

-When server is started with this variable it will parse Global Transaction ID from log, and if the GTID is found, assign it as initial position for actual server start.
-This option is used to recover GTID.
+When server is started with this variable (as ``--wsrep-recover``) it will parse Global Transaction ID from log, and if the GTID is found, output to stderr (which usually goes into the log).
+This option is used to recover GTID, mysqld is called with this automatically in mysqld_safe, hence running this manually is not required, also no need to set it in my.cnf.

 .. variable:: wsrep_reject_queries